Changissnz/nu_merchant_principal/README.md

 points of alliance.

-Alliances, as organizations with their structural processes, can depend on a strategy, named minumum-in maximum-out till termination (MIMOTT), for collective efficiency and conservation of the active representation.
+Alliances, as organizations with their structural processes, can depend on a strategy named minumum-in maximum-out till termination (MIMOTT) for collective efficiency and conservation of the active representation.
 MIMOTT matches each participant with their "most fitting" role.
 The participants acquire the skills necessary to excel in the role, at a level much greater